freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/switch-manager.md

 ## Setup

 Imagine every row as a wire connecting the physical switch to the gamelogic engine.
-The relation bewteen the two is *0..n -> 0..n*, meaning you can link multiple switches to multiple entries.
+The relation between the two is *0..n -> 0..n*, meaning you can link multiple switches to multiple entries.

 ### IDs